Italian Fig Cookies (cuccidati)

 Shortcrust pastry

 • Follow this recipe to make the shortcrust pastry dough.
-Refrigerate for 2 hours.
+Cover it in plastic wrap and refrigerate for 2 hours (or up to 2 days).

 Fig filling

 • Spread out the almonds onto a baking tray and roast them in the preheated oven at 170°C/340°F for about 8-10 minutes.
-Turn the oven off.
+Remove the almonds from the oven and set aside.

-• Snip off the hard stems from the soft figs and process them in a food processor until finely chopped.
-Transfer the fig mixture in a large mixing bowl.
+• Snip off the hard stems from the soft figs and process them in a food processor until chopped.
+Don't turn them into a puree, as you want some texture.
+Transfer the fig mixture to a large mixing bowl.

-• With a chef knife chop the chocolate and the roasted almonds.
+• Chop the chocolate and the roasted almonds with a chef's knife.
 Alternatively, place them in a food processor and pulse a few times until they are roughly chopped.
-Add them to the mixing bowl.
+Add them to the fig mixture.

-• Then add the rest of the ingredients listed for the filling.
+• Then add the remaining ingredients for the filling.
 Using your hands, mix them thoroughly until well combined.
 Set aside.

 Shape the cookies